Frequently Asked Questions

 Maine Coons are also known as the dog-like cat.
 They play fetch, follow their owners around and are very loyal companions.
 In addition, they also get along very well with dogs, small children and other cats.

 Maine Coons are not hypoallergenic.
 In fact, they have extra long fur that needs regular grooming.
+Check out some grooming tips for Maine Coon cats.

 Maine Coons have a very social, well-mannered temperament.
 They blend in well with family members, and activities.
 They’re highly intelligent and most of the time quite the goofballs.